MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 export default Drink;
 ```

 PS: It is not possible to update a property value of a state object and then use the State hook to update an object, we should have an brand new object and then update the existing object, that's how we tell react about the update.

+> React relies on shallow comparison to detect changes in state.
+If you directly modify a property of a state object without creating a new object, React will not be able to detect that a change has occurred, because it compares only the reference of the object, not the internal properties.

-> - Just like Props, we should treat object like immutable or read-only.
+> Just like Props, we should treat object like immutable or read-only.

 In this example here we used State Hook to create a drink object with some properties, then we used handle function to create a brand new object to update the old object state.